Get Water Away from a Road

 For low volume local roads:

-AASHTO has a manual entitled “Guidelines for Geometric Design of Very Low-Volume Local Roads (ADT 400), 1st edition.”
-This very handy manual references recommended ranges of values for dimensions such as road widths, horizontal and vertical alignments, sight distances, etc. The manual can be found here and costs $60; however, the Center has a copy if you ever wanted to review it first or needed specific information: https://bookstore.transportation.org/Item_details.aspx?id=157
+AASHTO has a manual entitled “Guidelines for Geometric Design of Low-Volume Roads (ADT less than 2000), 2nd edition, 2019.”
+This very handy manual references recommended ranges of values for dimensions such as road widths, horizontal and vertical alignments, sight distances, etc. The manual can be found here and costs $122 for a non-member PDF copy; however, the Center has a copy of the 1st Edition if you ever wanted to review it first or needed specific information.

 - The Center has also developed a road “cross section” that graphically shows the “desirable minimum dimensions” of a low volume local road: Desirable Minimum Dimensions (PDF)